MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-immersive-spaces.md

 > [!IMPORTANT]
 > If you disallow or allow the Mesh app, the UI entry point for Immersive space will still be visible for up-to 24 hours.

 The **Mesh app is by default allowed in the Teams admin center**.
-If you want to allow or block the app for specific user groups, create or edit an app permission policy so that selected groups are allowed or blocked from the Mesh app.
+If you want to allow or block the app for specific user groups, create or edit an app permission policy.

 > [!NOTE]
 > It may be more complicated if the tenant already has different app permission policies for users or groups.